PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 `Learn more about resources in the Eclipse Help <https://help.eclipse.org/2019-06/help/topic/org.eclipse.platform.doc.user/concepts/concepts-12.htm?cp=0_2_1_0>`_

 Usually, to develop a game you only need a project.
-The Eclipse IDE supports references between projects but it is something that you don't really need for Phaser development.
-A common setup is to create a workspace for each game, with the main game project and maybe other projects related to the game: to test or learn some Phaser features or develop ideas related to the game.
+The Eclipse IDE supports references between projects but it is something that you don't really need for Phaser_ development.
+A common setup is to create a workspace for each game, with the main game project and maybe other projects related to the game: to test or learn some Phaser_ features or develop ideas related to the game.

-Phaser Editor introduces the concept of `active project <#active-project>`_.
+Phaser Editor introduces the concept of `active project`_.
 It is a project selected by the user as the working project, and many of the UI (views, toolbars, dialogs, commands) presents only the information in the scope of that project.

 Resources
 ~~~~~~~~~